BMCAutismFriendly/SHARE-Space/README.md

 Update the content inside the quotes for any letter key (letter1, letter2, etc.).

 🆕 To Add a New Letter:
-1. In index.html,
-2. scroll to the Read Letters Section.
+In index.html, scroll to the Read Letters Section.

 Find the correct letter category grid:

+html
+Copy
+Edit
 <div class="envelope-grid" data-category="parents">
   <!-- Letter cards go here -->
 </div>
-3. Inside that div, add a new letter envelope like this:
+Inside that div, add a new letter envelope like this:

+html
+Copy
+Edit
 <div class="envelope-card" onclick="openModal('letter6')">
   <img src="images/envelope-icon.png" alt="Letter from a Parent" />
 </div>
-4. Then go to script.js and add the content:
+Then go to script.js and add the content:

+js
+Copy
+Edit
 letter6: "This is your new letter content."
 📂 How to Organize Letters by Category
 Letters are grouped using the data-category attribute: